skramm/homog2d/manual.md

 h.inverse().transpose(); // first, invert, second, transpose
 ```

-## 4 - Flat rectangle intersection
+## 4 - Computation of intersection points

 ### Intersection of lines with flat rectangles
 <a name="rect"></a>

 You can compute the intersection of a line with a flat rectangle defined by two points with the
 `intersectsRectangle()` member function.
-It will return a `RectIntersect` object that holds the intersection points.
+It will return a `Intersect` object that holds the intersection points.

 Usage: